NUTR 110 Understanding Nutrition (4)

 Supervised reading or research at the lower-division level.
 Permission of department chair required.
 Consult department for applicability towards major requirements.
 Not available to first-year students.

 NUTR 300 Culinology of French Cuisine (2)

 Structure of the class will combine lecture, discussion, and readings examining the food science behind the essential elements of French cuisine.
 Culinology®, Culinary Science, combines culinary arts and food science and technology to create safer more wholesome food.
 Research on food production and preservation will be combined with culinary preparation technique to create appealing food from a taste, texture and visual perspective.
 Students will also spend time with experiential learning in the food science laboratory applying knowledge previously discussed in the classroom.
-Prerequisite NUTR 225 Experimental Food Science.
+Prerequisites: NUTR 110 or 125 and NUTR 225.

 NUTR 301 Diet, Health & Disease Prevention (4)

-A comprehensive overview of the evidence based recommendations for diet and nutrition in the promotion of optimal health status and prevention of chronic disease.
+A comprehensive overview of the evidence-based recommendations for diet and nutrition in the promotion of optimal health status and prevention of chronic disease.
 Principles of diet planning and the role of genomics in determining nutrition needs of individuals will be examined.
 Diet and nutrition recommendations for the prevention of cardiovascular diseases, metabolic syndrome, Type 2 diabetes, cancer, and obesity will be emphasized.
 Does not meet curriculum requirements for the Didactic Program in Dietetics (DPD).
-Prerequisites: NUTR 125, 323 & BIOL 216.
+Prerequisites: NUTR 125 and BIOL 101.
 Fall.